Risk Everything: Winner Stays

 A group of friends agree to a pick-up football match in a park, with the winning team getting to stay on the field.
-The players pretend to be (and transform) into players such as Cristiano Ronaldo, Neymar, Wayne Rooney, Zlatan Ibrahimović, David Luiz, Andrea Pirlo, Thibaut Courtois, Gonzalo Higuaín, Eden Hazard, Gerard Piqué, Andrés Iniesta, Mario Götze, Thiago Silva, Frank Ribery and Tim Howard.
+The players pretend to be (and transform into) players such as Cristiano Ronaldo, Neymar, Wayne Rooney, Zlatan Ibrahimović, David Luiz, Andrea Pirlo, Thibaut Courtois, Gonzalo Higuaín, Eden Hazard, Gerard Piqué, Andrés Iniesta, Mario Götze, Thiago Silva, Frank Ribery and Tim Howard.
 The ad features cameos by Irina Shayk, Kobe Bryant, Jon Jones, Anderson Silva, Rick Baster and the Incredible Hulk.
-As the match nears the end with a 2–2 tie and a "next goal wins" scenario, a young boy takes the ball off Ronaldo, and with immense pressure upon him from people across the globe watching the match, scores the penalty and wins the game for his team.
+As the match nears the end with a 2–2 tie and a "next goal wins" scenario, a young boy takes the ball off Ronaldo, and with immense pressure upon him from people across the globe watching the match, scores the penalty by doing a panenka and wins the game for his team.

 The Last Game

-An animated feature created in collaboration with Passion Pictures, the ad shows the scientist, promoter of "Perfect Inc.", giving a presentation on how football players are reckless in their game play and "take too many risks".
-He unveils clones, which are programmed for perfect, no-risk-taken football and focus on efficiency, accuracy and risk mitigation by guaranteed results.
+An animated feature created in collaboration with Passion Pictures, the ad shows the Scientist, promoter of "Perfect Inc.", giving a presentation on how football players are reckless in their game play and "take too many risks".
+He unveils clones, which are programmed for perfect, no-risk-taken football and focus on efficiency, accuracy, and risk mitigation by guaranteed results.
 The world of football (and sports) suffers from these clones, as they defeat the real players, put them out of business, and drive sports to near-extinction.